 Heartworms are a devastating condition that could kill your Great Dane, so lapsing in their medication in this department is not a smart idea!

 Based on where you live and what you intend to do with your Great Dane, your veterinarian may also make recommendations for flea and tick prevention as well.

-While you should be continuously monitoring your dog’s health at home, plan on taking them into the vet at least once a year for an annual check-up.
+While you should be continuously monitoring your dog’s health at home, plan on taking them to the vet at least once a year for an annual check-up.

 Step 4: Exercising your Great Dane

 As a giant breed, most Great Danes have moderate to low energy levels.
-Naturally, they will have more energy as puppies, but many taper off around the two-year mark.
+Naturally, they will have more energy as Great Dane puppies, but many taper off around the two-year mark.

-This is not to say that you can neglect spending time ensuring that they get exercise, just that you should not expect to spend hours a day exercising them.
+This is not to say that you can neglect to spend time ensuring that they get exercise, just that you should not expect to spend hours a day exercising them.

 One thing to note is that as puppies, you should avoid forced exercise via runs with them.
 While it’s fine to let them run around and play on their own, they shouldn’t be taken on runs with you until they are 18-months old.

 Doing so at an earlier age could risk damage to their joints as well as orthopedic issues.